aglawson/P2/README.md

 ## NOTE: Feel free to improve frontend, I know it is horrendous.

-# ThreeZend
+# Web3Venmo
-ThreeZend is a web3 version of a peer to peer payment platform (think venmo, zelle, etc).
+This is a web3 version of a peer to peer payment platform (think venmo, zelle, etc).
-ThreeZend is more user friendly than just using the base layer to move value, because it relies on usernames rather than unreadable wallet addresses.
+It is more user friendly than just using the base layer to move value, because it relies on usernames rather than unreadable wallet addresses.

 # Frontend
 Avalanche Network Only